Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/hosting_code_in_repository.md

 Release artifacts are automatically published on maven.mozilla.org and are immediately available to consumers.

-The *Android components* team is planning to release SNAPSHOT builds for every successfull *master* merge.
+The *Android components* team is planning to release SNAPSHOT builds for every successfull *main* merge.
 This will allow consuming apps to test approved changes immediately after merge without needing to wait for a release.

 #### Consistent versioning and compatibility